westurner/tools/index.rst

    code for languages other than :ref:`Python`.

-* nbformat does not specify any schema for the user-supplied metadata dict (TODO) that can be edited so, JSON that conforms to an externally managed :ref:`JSON-LD <json-ld->` ``@context`` would work.
+* nbformat does not specify any schema for the user-supplied metadata dict (TODO: :ref:`nbmeta`), so JSON that conforms to an externally managed :ref:`JSON-LD <json-ld->` ``@context`` would work.